el-tocino/9000-series/README.md

 [Eurostile](https://www.myfonts.com/fonts/linotype/eurostile/bold-extended-2-63893/) costs to license.
 Other options include [Michroma](https://fonts.google.com/specimen/Michroma), [Grammara](https://fonts2u.com/grammara-normal.font), [Moki Mono](https://www.myfonts.com/fonts/facetype/moki/mono/).
 The script in this repo is set to moki, adjust as neede for your system.

+## statusscreen.py
+The font spacing values have been calculated from the Moki font on an HD (1920x1080) screen, and using a different font or resolution would most likely require some changes.
+But it's pretty close to the 9k sysinfo displays.
+Will try and figure out how to add the graphs and text readout screens in some day.

 ### System screens:
 All system screens have a three-letter acronym or partial word, centered just below the middle.
-Just above in a smaller font, left-aligned to about half a letter left of the main text box is a secondary string.
-The substrings look to follow the form "ABC: WX - YZ".
-The spaces are very narrow.
+Just above in a smaller font, aligned to about half a letter's distance left of the main text box is a secondary string.
+The substrings look to follow the form "ABC: WX - YZ", and use half-spaces.

 COM (purple)
 VEH (dark blue)